Two students in library

 Special features regarding the equipment

-On Campus, there are numerous computer rooms and the high-performance computer Cray XC40 (Hazel Hen) as well as the department's own computer room for Physics students.
+On Campus, there are numerous computer rooms and the high-performance computer (HLRS) as well as the department's own computer room for Physics students.
 The department offers excellently equipped practicals (beginners, advanced, electronics), often also offered in the research laboratories of the institute.
 Research and teaching is supported by high-quality workshops specialising in the areas of mechanics, electronics, low-temperature and vacuum technology, as well as glass apparatus construction.
-Technical staff have qualifications that are far-above average.
+The level of training and the number of technical staff are far-above average.

 Special features regarding research activities

 The research focuses are in the areas of Quantum Technologies and Materials, Photonics, Physical Simulation, Soft-Matter Physics, Statistical Physics and Solid Body Physics.
 Current members of the Stuttgart department have received the most important European research awards and the most important German prize for research.
-The physicists at Stuttgart are leaders in numerous, also inter-disciplinary, research associations.
+The physicists at Stuttgart play a leading role in numerous, also inter-disciplinary, research networks.
 Together with the local Max-Planck Institute, the Universität Stuttgart forms a major international location for Physics.

 Other special features